 College / University Classes

-Dr. Bill, of D&D Larix, has been a faculty member teaching classes in a variety of natural resource topics and in economics and business management.
-His class sessions have been considered by many of his peers to be unique, challenging, and using an approach different from the traditional teaching profile.
-His students have responded with exceptionally high praise when saying, “This was the most time consuming class I ever took, but it was also the class where I learned more than I ever learned in any class ever before!”
+Dr. Bill has been a faculty member teaching economics and business management, and natural resource topics.
+His class sessions have been considered by many of his peers to be unique, and challenging.
+His approach is different from the traditional teaching profile.
+Some of his students have responded with exceptionally high praise.
+“This was the most time consuming class I ever took!
+But, it was also the class where I learned more than I ever learned in any class ever before!”

 When he first started teaching college classes, he used the traditional slideshow while teaching classes.
 Discussions were usually made as part of the structured presentations.
 His teaching approach evolved as technologies advanced to enable several different tools useful for student engagement.
 Dr. Bill uses the Learning Management System (LMS) hosted at colleges and universities to virtually interact with his students.
 This begins with welcome videos he makes for each class, used to acquaint students with materials and expectations.
 Students receive e-mail messages, from daily to several times a week, to guide expectations through the class.

 Assignments, or tasks, through the class use a combination of software tools like spreadsheets, word processor, presentation, and database tools.
-He has built several YouTube videos giving example of how to use these software tools to complete the tasks he assigns in class.
-Students can complete their tasks in a Windows Operating System, on a MacIntosh, or a Linux computer.
+He has built several YouTube videos giving example of how to use software tools to complete tasks assigned in class.
+Students complete their tasks in a Windows Operating System, on an Apple MacIntosh, or a Linux computer.
 All platforms are welcome.

-After the term report is approved, each student makes a presentation on a program like PowerPoint to prepare a 10 minute presentation to their peers.
+After the term report is approved, each student makes a presentation, on a program like PowerPoint.
+It is prepared as a 10 minute presentation to their peers.
 Students make a written narration of their presentation, set slide-timing and animation for each slide.
-They record their narration, digitally master their audio tracks, then synchronize them with their slide show’s screens.
+They record their narration in their own voice.
+Next, digital mastering of their audio tracks is made.
+They then synchronize audio with their slide show’s screens and animations.
 Each student creates a 10 minute YouTube video they place on their own YouTube Channel to submit for this event.

-This student production is linked on the class LMS platform where each student views and comments on the video production of their peers.
+Each student production is linked on the class LMS platform where each student views and comments on the video productions.
 This is a multifaceted assignment for each student receiving attentive comments by their peers.
 Students extend the discussions for each video produced.

-While students may have entered the class to study Microeconomics, International Business, Geospatial Analysis, or even multi-spectral image analysis, the term report and video production tasks give students a different perspective of their topics.
-Student engagement rose to the high levels through this integration.
+Students may have entered the class to study Microeconomics, International Business, Geospatial Analysis, or even multi-spectral image analysis.
+Term reports and video productions give students a different perspective of their topics.
+With these approaches applied, student engagement rose to the high levels.

 Adult Education Opportunities

-Dr. Bill, of D&D Larix, was a Cooperative Extension System faculty member for over 6 years years before he accepted a position to work on a US State Department, US Agency for International Development (USAID) project in the newly independent states of the former Soviet Union.
-In these capacities he has developed and delivered training programs for adult learners.
+Dr. Bill, of D&D Larix, was a Cooperative Extension System faculty member for over 6 years years.
+Then he accepted a position to work on a US State Department, US Agency for International Development (USAID) project.
+The project he joined was located in the newly independent states of the former Soviet Union.
+In his capacity he has developed and delivered training programs for adult learners.
 Some of his students came from the ranks of non-industrial forestland owners in the rural regions he worked.
 Other students have been professionals holding degrees in their professional science and seeking skills in new technologies and understandings.

-Just as students in classrooms can watch YouTube videos ahead of classroom meetings, adult learners can watch specifically minted shows by Dr. Bill to prepare them for the adult-learner sessions.
-Lecture videos are not the time when new knowledge is imparted to the student: it is a time to establish some terms, concepts, and ideas in the minds of those seeking new skills and mental-capabilities.
-After watching the YouTube videos created for the training event, students participate in classroom sessions and a field-tour event to convert the ideas and concepts into practical knowledge.
+Just as students in classrooms can watch YouTube videos ahead of classroom meetings, adult learners start learning before class starts.
+Participants watch specifically minted shows by Dr. Bill to prepare them for the adult-learner sessions.
+Lecture videos are not the time when new knowledge is imparted to the student.
+Training video time it is a used to establish terms, concepts, and ideas in the student’s mind.
+After watching the YouTube videos created for the training event, students participate in classroom sessions.
+These sessions transition to field-tour events and classroom discussions as concepts are converted into practical knowledge.

-Attendees at these sessions can watch the YouTube videos for the class using a desktop computer, laptop, tablet, or SmartPhone device with audio play capabilities.
-These videos can we watched as many times as the learner wants.
+Attendees to these sessions watch the YouTube videos for the class using a desktop computer, laptop, tablet, or SmartPhone device.
+These videos are watched as many times as the learner wants.
 There is not cost to the student for this portion of the training event.

-Interestingly, the YouTube video logs associated with these sessions show an initial peak of video viewership ahead of the planned classes, as expected.
+Interestingly, the YouTube video logs associated with these sessions show an initial peak of video viewership ahead of the planned classes.
+That is expected.
 But, after class viewership gets additional views as well.
 Adult learners will watch these shows before and after the training sessions are delivered.
 Successful training events are before- and after-class sessions happen.